 By Paula and Gordon of Contented Traveller

 We met an American man in a bar in Bangkok who introduced us to his soon to be wife.
-She was a ladyboy, which is not uncommon in Thailand and Southeast Asia generally.
+She was a transgender woman, which is not uncommon in Thailand and Southeast Asia generally.

 “Kathoey” is the Thai term for a transgender woman or an effeminate gay male in Thailand.

-She introduced us to many of the ladyboys at the bar.
-She explained that because of the hormones, the penis shrank considerably, and they just tied a small cork on the end and inserted it into their rectum.
-We asked one ladyboy whether she had had the surgery.
-The woman promptly whipped her G-string aside to show us her vagina and said ‘very good doctor.’
+She introduced us to many of the ladys at the bar.
+We asked one transgender lady whether she had had the gender reassignment surgery.
 We complimented her and had to admit that yes, her doctor was very skilled, indeed!